PowerShell/Polaris/README.md

 ## Disclaimer

 Polaris is currently an **unsupported, experimental, proof-of-concept**.
-It should not be used in any production system, and there is no current plan to turn it into a supported Microsoft product.
+There is no current plan to turn it into a supported Microsoft product.

 That being said, we do plan on continuing to experiment within this repository for the forseeable future.